-If not, is there anything you can do so you can accept the medication from Carly's mother?
+If not, is there anything you can do so you can accept the medication from Carly's parent?

 Case Study 2: Joshua Liebowitz is a four-year-old child in your program.
-You have been giving him a medication called carbamazepine (CAR-buh-MAZ-uh-peen) every day at 12PM for the last nine months to prevent seizures.
-He has been doing very well and has not had a seizure since taking the medication.
-Today, Joshua's father drops him off and tells you Joshua's doctor wants to lower the amount of the carbamazepine Joshua takes.
-Joshua's father gives you new written instructions from the doctor (see next page) but does not have a new bottle of medicine, since there is still plenty of medicine left and the pharmacy won't fill a new prescription yet.
+You have been giving Joshua a medication called carbamazepine (CAR-buh-MAZ-uh-peen) every day at 12PM for the last nine months to prevent seizures.
+Joshua has been doing very well and has not had a seizure since taking the medication.
+Today, Joshua's parent tells you at drop-off that Joshua's doctor wants to lower the amount of the carbamazepine Joshua takes.
+Joshua's parent gives you new written instructions from the doctor (see next page) but does not have a new bottle of medicine, since there is still plenty of medicine left and the pharmacy won't fill a new prescription yet.